Octau/dist_system_mid/README.md

 pip install python-dotenv
 ```

-Simply clone the files from this repository
+Simply clone the files from this repository and run the file respectively.

 ## Running the program